repolhomp3/nexus/README.md

 ## Key Capabilities
 - **Token-mediated streaming ingress** – API Gateway + Lambda mint short-lived bearer tokens (backed by STS credentials) that grant producers/consumers controlled access to dedicated Kinesis Data and Video Streams.
 Firehose automatically lands authenticated data in the bronze medallion tier.
+- **Adaptive compute** – Karpenter expands the node pool on demand while KEDA scales the Kinesis-to-OpenSearch workers based on stream lag, ensuring the platform keeps pace with bursty ingest workloads.
 - **Agentic control plane** built around the Nexus Agent Core which invokes Bedrock models and coordinates MCP services for AWS, custom analytics, database access, and Kubernetes automation.
 - **Multi-service MCP fabric** deployed on Amazon EKS, enabling modular tools for data transformation, dissemination, and cluster operations.
 - **Authentication edge** via Amazon API Gateway backed by a Python Lambda (pluggable with future Cognito/OIDC providers) and a configurable front-end UI.
 - **Infrastructure as Code** defined in Terraform to provision networking, IAM, observability, and compute resources in AWS us-west-2.
+- **Map-ready analytics** – Synthetic DJI-style telemetry is normalized via the AWS MCP workflow, streamed onto a silver-tier Kinesis stream, and indexed in OpenSearch for geospatial dashboards.

 ---